History of the Internet: CYCLADES

-The CYCLADES packet switching network was a French research network designed and directed by Louis Pouzin.
-In 1972, he began planning the network to explore alternatives to the early ARPANET design and to support internetworking research.
-First demonstrated in 1973, it was the first network to implement the end-to-end principle conceived by Donald Davies and make the hosts responsible for reliable delivery of data, rather than the network itself, using unreliable datagrams.
-Concepts implemented in this network influenced TCP/IP architecture.
+CYCLADES was a French research network designed and directed by Louis Pouzin.
+In 1972, he began implementing his ideas to build on the work of Donald Davies and explore alternatives to the early ARPANET design.
+His goal was to enable internetworking, which he called a "catenet".
+This was the first network to implement the end-to-end principle by making the hosts responsible for reliable delivery of data, rather than the network itself, using unreliable datagrams.
+Concepts implemented in this network influenced the initial proposal of the Transmission Control Program, and were reflected in the later TCP/IP architecture.